bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 When a user performs NFC Tap and the accessory is in associated state, the encrypted identifier encoded in hex string SHALL be an argument ("e") passed to the identifier retrieval URL.
 When a user performs NFC Tap and the accessory is not in associated state, the behavior is undefined and is beyond the scope of this spec.

+Details on NFC hardware requirements can found in [NFC Requirements](#NFC-requirements).

 ## Owner registry
 Verifiable identity information of the owner of an accessory at time of association SHALL be recorded and associated with the identifier of the accessory, e.g., phone number, email address.